-Our ultimate goal is to make meaningful, sustainable, and systemic change that will lead to a world where the impacts of racism, discrimination, socioeconomic status, and access to healthcare are no longer predictors of stillbirth.
+We’re working to reach the expectant parents most at risk of experiencing stillbirth.
+Our ultimate goal is to make meaningful, sustainable, and systemic change that leads to a world where the impacts of age, ability, access to healthcare, ethnicity, geography, race, or socioeconomic status are no longer predictors of stillbirth.

 Who is most at risk of losing a baby to stillbirth?
 [Source]

-Research shows that there are a lot of contributing factors to the racial health disparities in stillbirth.
-Researchers point to the following as causes for the disparities:
+Research from the American College of Obstetrics and Gynecology (ACOG) shows there are several contributing factors to the disparities in stillbirth.
+Researchers point to the following as causes for the differences.

 Your support goes directly to accelerate progress in stillbirth prevention through education, advocacy, and research.